Antipurity/sensor-network/docs/ROADMAP.md

             - ✓ Make a table of contents at the top, with refs to the top at every section heading.
             - ✓ Make `npm run doc` import the library and call this and write its result to `docs/DOCS.md`.
         - ✓ Ability to de/serialize sensors/accumulators/handlers, so that users can pick up power-ups at the press of a button.
-            - ⋯ Some way to specify which parts are done in-extension and which are in-content-script and which are in-page-JS, here.
-                - …How exactly would we specify the interface that splits & aggregates code, though… Should we start on `/js-ext` now, just to force it?…
+            - ✓ Have the `.needsExtensionAPI() → null|string` method on `Sensor`s, returning `null` by default, but can return `''` or `'tabs'`.
+Let users control which parts of the `chrome` API the extension can see.
-    - ⋯ Reasonable defaults, decided by the user and not the handler, in separate `import`ed files:
+    - ⋯ Reasonable defaults, decided by the user and not the handler, in separate `import`ed files, or maybe their own NPM modules (though they *are* small):
         - ⋯ `.Sensor`:
             - ⋯ Actual sensors, with "observe the hardware" (no feedback) and "visualize effects in-page" (feedback, with data's error being `1`) modes, and UI visualization where possible:
                 - ⋯ Keyboard.
 Variants: